alice-lorenzi/Group-project/sparql.md

 - **rdfs:label:** retrieves the human-readable label associated with each cultural property.
 - **SELECT DISTINCT ?cp:** returns the unique cultural property resources found by the query, removing duplicate results.
 - **FILTER(REGEX(?l, "Fregio", "i")):** restricts the results to resources whose labels contain the word "Fregio".
 The "i" flag makes the search case-insensitive.
-- **FILTER(REGEX(?l, "OSpedale del Ceppo", "i")):** restricts the results to resources explicitly referring to the "Ospedale del Ceppo".
+- **FILTER(REGEX(?l, "Ospedale del Ceppo", "i")):** restricts the results to resources explicitly referring to the "Ospedale del Ceppo".
 The "i" flag makes the search case-insensitive.
 - **UNION**: combines the results from the two searches, allowing the query to retrieve matching resources from both cultural property classes.

 <h3 style="color:#ff0000;">⚙️SPARQL Query:</h3>